DurvalMenezes/esp8266-iperf/README.md

+# iPerf benchmark example for the ESP8266
-# Porting Notes
+## Porting Notes

-This is the iperf software that comes with the ESP32 IDF (on version 3.3, at $IDF_PATH/examples/wifi/iperf) adapted to compile with the ESP8266 RTOS SDK (coincidentally, also version 3.3) and run on ESP8266 hardware.
+This is the iperf example that comes with the ESP32 IDF (on version 3.3, at $IDF_PATH/examples/wifi/iperf) adapted to compile with the ESP8266 RTOS SDK (coincidentally, also version 3.3) and run on ESP8266 hardware.

 Only server mode (ie, `iperf -s` on the ESP8266) was tested, but client mode (`iperf -c`) should also work.
+Re: TCP mode vs UDP, TCP works well but I've seen some strange things with UDP (I think they are also present in the original version from Espressif).

 Tested on NodeMCU-like hardware labeled "MODEL ESP-12F" and "MODEL ESP-12E" both "VENDOR DOITING", but should also work on other ESP8266 hardware with sufficiently standard WiFi.